 Here’s the best (or worst) part: the officer who killed the kids, Jason Anderson, was apparently “racing” the officer whose car recorded the video, one Richard Pisani.
 Pisani is traveling at about 74 mph during one part of the video.
 In a marked 40.
 I cannot find any evidence that Office Pisani was in any way disciplined for his conduct.
 Think about that for a moment.

 Perhaps most worryingly, the video shows absolutely no awareness, driving ability, or the vaunted “high-speed police training” on the part of Officer Anderson.
 It’s fairly obvious that the Mazda is going to cross Anderson’s path.
 We’re regularly told that by police departments that their officers have “special training”, but this is an accident that most solid NASA HPDE drivers could easily avoid.
+If they weren’t driving a police car, you wouldn’t be surprised if their car insurance claim was denied by the company.
+This can happen in certain circumstances; insurance firms can just be like that.
+Which is annoying, especially if the worst-case scenario were to happen.
 A modest amount of steering to the left would have saved two lives.
 Instead, Anderson simply drives right into the Mazda, with his car’s “black box” recording 100% accelerator pressure up to the crash.
 He was flat-out to the very end.

 The good news is that the technology exists to prevent a tragic event such as this from ever happening again.
 In fact, the technology has existed for a very, very long time, and it could be easily installed on every police vehicle in the country.
 Let’s discuss.